nrdevanur/BertrandNashEquilibriumComputation/LogitDemandEquilibriumComputation/Readme.txt

-Implementation of different algorithms to compute a Bertrand-Nash equilibrium of the price competition game for differentiated products, when the demand is a multinomial logit, or a mixture of these.
-Also computing equilibrium of an entry game with minimum profit requirements.
+This is a python library consisting of an implementation of different algorithms to compute a Bertrand-Nash equilibrium of the price competition game for differentiated products, when the demand is a multinomial logit, or a mixture of these.
+It also includes algorithms to compute equilibrium of an entry game with minimum profit requirements.
+This would be of interest to econometricians who wish to do counter factual evaluation given mixed-logit demand models.
 In order to use this library market.py must be imported in the code.
 Then an instance of market has to be created and initiated.

 Initiating Market: